 For hashtag analytics, there is a hashtags report for every social network that uses them.
 You can track multiple tags, and the tool will also show you which other companies are using them.

 Most companies want to use social media to generate leads.
 Remember, likes won’t help your company increase profits unless it leads to a conversion.
-To determine if your social strategies are working, you should measure traffic from social networks that directly leads to a conversion.
+To determine whether your social strategies are working, you should measure traffic from social networks that directly leads to a conversion.

 The best way to see traffic from your social media accounts is Google Analytics, but if you also want to compare yourself to your competitors, you can do it in SEMrush's Traffic Analytics.
 You can see how much traffic comes to your competitor's websites from their social networks.

-Metrics Measurement Based on Goals
+Assess Metrics Based on Goals

 Everyone has different goals and therefore have different metrics to monitor.
-If your goal is to raise brand awareness, then you should be tracking your brand mentions (we have a tool for that too).
+If your goal is to raise brand awareness, then you should be tracking your brand mentions ( we have a tool for that too).
 If your goal is to build a community around your brand, then it makes sense to track community growth and engagement.